clairedavid/ml_in_hep/about/instructor.md

 I have received the precious help of colleagues and friends.
 A big thank you to Harrison Prosper for being a great mentor and sharing valuable resources.
 I would also like to thank Alex Held, Benjamin Nachman, Clara Nellist, Matthew Feickert, Sascha Caron and Will Leight.

 For this course I got inspired by Coursera's Introduction to Machine Learning, by Andrew Ng.
 I found wonderful tutorials in Machine Learning Mastery, by Dr. Jason Brownlee.
 Aurélien Géron's book Hands-on Machine Learning with Scikit-Learn, Keras, and TensorFlow ([Second Edition](https://www.oreilly.com/library/view/hands-on-machine-learning/9781492032632/)) is fabulous.
-I am grateful to all anonymous 'StackOverflowers' helping me debug some parts of code to shape the tutorials and assignments into, I hope, an awesome learning experience for the students.
+I am grateful to all 'StackOverflowers' helping me debug some parts of code to shape the tutorials and assignments into, I hope, an awesome learning experience for the students.